cookpad/OkReport/README.md

 ### <a name="ok_report_workflow"></a> OkReport's workflow

-1. #### Go to an app's section, sake the device, explain the issue and describe the step.
+1. #### Go to an app's section, shake the device, explain the issue and describe the step.

 ![Screenshots](assets/step1.gif)